StevenBlack/hackfest/readme.md

 # Hackfest 2023

-These are the notes for my [Hackfest 2023](https://hackfest.ca/) presentation on October 12 2023 in Lévis, Québec.
+These are the notes for my [Hackfest 2023](https://hackfest.ca/) presentation on Friday October 13 2023 in Lévis, Québec.

 The topic is presented in French.
 The title of the presentaton is "***Bitcoin: Cool et pas à peu près***" which is colloquial French for